-- Note 3: The currency was translated into New Taiwan Dollars at the exchange rates at the end of reporting period. - Note 4: The difference was due to Weikeng International Co.
+- Note 2: The investment gains and losses of the current period are recognized according to the financial statements, which have been reviewed by the Company's independent auditors, and were translated into New Taiwan Dollars at the average exchange rates. - Note 3: The currency was translated into New Taiwan Dollars at the exchange rates at the end of reporting period. - Note 4: The difference was due to Weikeng International Co.
 Ltd.'s investment of US15,200 thousand dollars on Weikeng International (Shanghai) Co.
 Ltd. using its own funds. - Note 5: The difference was due to Weikeng International (Shanghai) Co.
 Ltd.'s investment of RMB1,000 thousand dollars on Weikeng Electronic Technology (Shanghai) Co.
-Ltd. using its own funds.

-(iii) Significant transactions:
+Ltd. using its own funds. - (iii) Significant transactions:

-Please refer to Information on significant transactions for the information on significant direct or indirect transactions, which were eliminated in the preparation of consolidated financial statements, between the Group and the investee companies in Mainland China in 2020.
+Please refer to Information on significant transactions for the information on significant direct or indirect transactions, which were eliminated in the preparation of consolidated financial statements, between the Group and the investee companies in Mainland China in 2021.